llvm/llvm-project/clang-tools-extra/docs/clang-tidy/checks/bugprone/tagged-union-member-count.rst

 .. option:: CountingEnumPrefixes/Suffixes

-When defined, the check will use the list of the semicolon separated strings in CountingEnumPrefixes or CountingEnumSuffixes for the identification of possible counting enum constants.
+CountingEnumPrefixes and CountingEnumSuffixes are lists of semicolon separated strings that are used to search for possible counting enum constants.
-These options do not alter the check's behavior when :option:`CountingEnumHeuristicIsEnabled` is set to false.
+These strings are matched case insensitively as prefixes and suffixes respectively on the names of the enum constants.
+If :option:`EnableCountingEnumHeuristic` is false then these options do nothing.

-The default value for CountingEnumSuffixes is "count" and for CountingEnumPrefixes is "" (empty string).
+The default value of CountingEnumSuffixes is "count" and of CountingEnumPrefixes is "" (empty string).

-When :option:`CountingEnumHeuristicIsEnabled` is true and CountingEnumSuffixes is "count;size":
+When :option:`EnableCountingEnumHeuristic` is true and CountingEnumSuffixes is "count;size":

 .. code-block:: c++